 Once the problem is identified and it is apparent that your data is not accessible, it is a good idea to attempt write-protection on your flash drive.
 By doing this, you can make sure that the existing data cannot be overwritten.
 If you overwrite the data, then you are making the situation even worse and greatly reducing the chances of data recovery.
 After write protecting of your flash drive, you can always try a file recovery tool as you really have nothing left to lose as the data is write-protected.
 If you are still unable to recover your data, then you should immediately contact an expert data recovery company that specializes in recovering data from encrypted flash drives.

 If your flash memory chips are physically damaged on your USB device, getting your data back will be difficult.
 There are different factors that will determine if the flash drive can be recovered.
 The quality of your device, the quantity of data written to it, what type of damage (physical, logical) can be all a deciding factor.
 Thus, you should realize that no flash drive is completely safe and dependable.
-So, instead of having to run after data recovery specialist once your device breaks, you should always have the data backed up and by doing this avoid all data loss related hassles.
+So, instead of having to run after data recovery specialist once your device breaks, you should always have the data backed up and by doing this avoids all data loss related hassles.
 In fact, the encryption is not the real culprit here.
 When performing data recovery from encrypted flash drives as well as non-encrypted flash drives, they all share similar risks of complete data loss.
 It is true that encryption makes the process of data recovery more difficult.
-So, be wise enough to backup your data to save your time, effort and money involved in data recovery.
+So, be wise enough to back up your data to save your time, effort and money involved in data recovery.

 eProvided Data Recovery